mustafa-mun/PatikaSQL/assignment-12/README.md

 ### Question 2

 - (TURKISH) film tablosunda en yüksek rental_rate değerine sahip kaç tane film vardır?
-- How many film are there on the film table which has the maximum rental rate value ?
+- How many films are there on the film table which has the maximum rental rate value ?

 ```sql
 SELECT COUNT(*) FROM FILM